PortsMaster/PortMaster-New/ports/balatro/README.md

 #### on macOS

 The file is under `~/Library/Application Support/Steam/steamapps/common/Balatro/Balatro.app/Contents/Resources` (if you don't know how to navigate there, go to Steam > Right Click on Balatro > Manage > Browse Local File.
 Then in the `Balatro.app` package, right click > Show Package Contents > then go to Contents/Resources).
+You should see the file `Balatro.love` game file there.

 #### on Windows

 You need to find the game's .exe file (Steam > Right Click on Balatro > Manage > Browse Local File).
 Use [7-Zip](https://www.7-zip.org/), right click > extract the .exe file.
-Then inside the folder with a bunch of .lua file, re-zip the content of the folder (but not the root folder itself, just the content).
-Rename the output zip into `Balatro.love` (note the capital B since portmaster runs on Linux which is case sensitive).
+Then copy the Balatro.exe file into `Balatro.love` (note the case sensitivity, as PortMaster runs on Linux which has case sensitive file systems).

 ## Advanced Instructions